Powerful Two Session Approach For Smoking Cessation Using 5-PATH®, A Universal Approach To Hypnosis

 Before your client leaves, make sure she knows if she ever needs more work, you will be happy to work with her again, whether it be to work on other issues or to teach her self-hypnosis.
 Give out some brochures.
 I’ve done so much smoking cessation that sometimes I think about not doing it any more, but I’d be crazy to stop.
 My ex-smokers are one of my best sources for new clients.
 Some of those new clients will be for smoking cessation, but many others are for other things too.

 I hope that you have picked up a few things from this article.
 Keep in mind, if further work needs to be done, then the client is experiencing some kind of emotional attachment to smoking.
 Then, I will continue using the regular 5-PATH® process.
-Using Age Regression Therapy, Forgiveness Therapy, and Parts Mediation Therapy has given me very reliable results.
+Using Age Regression Work, Forgiveness Work, and Parts Mediation Work has given me very reliable results.
 I can say about the only way you can fail to stop smoking when you come to The Hypnosis Center, Inc. is to fail to finish the program.